leon340/song-mood/README.md

 a final sentiment score from 0 to 1.
 This does not yet take into account the other factors contributing to a song's sentiment and must be expanded upon.

+**Equation Inputs:** Mode, Lyric Sentiment, Title Sentiment, Loudness, Tempo

+**Equation Outputs:** Scale of how happy or sad the song is

 # Tempo Analysis

 **Overview**